-Entries are now open for one of the Sunshine Coast’s most established arts events – the Immanuel Arts Festival is only a week away.
-A popular and well-known event on the Coast’s cultural calendar, this year the Festival turns forty and will run from 20 to 23 May and there's something for every budget.
+The 40th Immanuel Arts Festival is only a week away.
+A popular and well-known event on the Coast’s cultural calendar, the event will run from 20 to 23 May and there's something for every budget.
 A lavish Gala Opening will be held on Thursday 20 May before the Festival opens to the public on Friday 21 to Sunday 23 May.

 This year’s feature artists are Artist in Focus Chris Blake and Artists in Residence Justin Bruhn and Odessa Mahony-de Vries, a graduate of Immanuel Lutheran College and an established artist who in 2019, won Best Painting at the Festival.

 For the first time, a Student Artist in Focus will appear – Immanuel Year 11 student Libby Evans.
 Libby is an extraordinary young artist who won Most Outstanding Work of Festival in 2019 with her wearable art piece, X-Radiance.
 Libby was also a Finalist in the 2021 Stanthorpe Art Prize and in 2019, placed second in a national wearable art competition.

 “In 2019, the Festival had a 30% increase in artist entries and nearly $25,000 of local artwork was sold,” said Principal Colin Minke.

 “Our festival shows that there is a demand for community arts events where artists can enter a range of categories including painting, mixed media, sculpture, photography, wearable and creative arts,” he said.

 Chris Blake is a master pastellist with the Pastel Society of Australia; an acclaimed artist who works mostly in oils and pastels, Chris paints landscapes and human-interest subjects.